 Our roadmap for eHive outlines the main feature requests.
 The features are listed in the planned order of implementation.
 If you have software suggestions, please post them in the Software Feedback and Suggestions section of the eHive forum.
 The forum provides a place to discuss issues and enhancements in greater detail.

 The roadmap will be updated as enhancements are completed.
 Planned features may change based on further research or based on feedback from the eHive community.

 Migrate image storage and derivative management to IIIF

 The International Image Interoperability Framework (IIIF) has become a powerful tool for images over the web.
 Currently eHive has a lot of custom code to manage different image sizes and provide access to these through the site.
 Migrating to IIIF will allow us to build upon an international standard, streamline our codebase, and add new image features in the longer term.
 IIIF has rich community of add-on tools, such as side-by-side image viewers and viewers for multi-image objects such as books.

 We will be building multiple logins into one account with different levels of access.
 Security levels will control access to areas such as account administration functions and pick list maintenance.
 This is likely to be a paid add-on, where sites can add additional logins for a yearly subscription fee.

 We will be adding support for recording more detailed information about people and organisations.
 This means you can record contact details and full biographical histories for donors, artists and lenders.

-Support for more document and media file types
+Support for more media file types

 Account holders will be able to gather together records from search results and create a list to save and re-use.
 This means that accounts holders can create their own lists for reporting, and will provide the basis for creating a list of collection highlights to show on their profile page.
 Saved lists can also be used for creating virtual exhibitions of objects that may be from many museums.